course-details-portlet

 2. Design as a problem solver: Engage with design methodologies (eg, user-centered design, systems thinking) to navigate ambiguity and create solutions that are human-centered and service-oriented.

 The first part of the course will largely be about building basic knowledge about the programme's three focus areas.
-The last part of the course will be an individual analytical written work where students will analyze a self-selected problem and propose solutions.
+The last part of the course will be an individual analytical written work (group work may be allowed; see "Further on evaluation") where students will analyse a self-selected problem and propose solutions.

 Learning outcome